juice-shop/pwning-juice-shop/README.md

 web applications.
 The OWASP Juice Shop is an open-source project hosted by the non-profit
 [Open Web Application Security Project (OWASP)](https://owasp.org) and is developed and maintained by volunteers.
+The content of this book was written for {{book.juiceShopVersion}} of OWASP Juice Shop.

 The book is divided into three parts: